XRTK/Examples/XRTK.Examples/Assets/XRTK.Examples/Demos/CustomServices/CustomServices.md

 THere are two types of Services that can be generated:

 * Services - Base entity that can be registered with the Mixed Reality Toolkit to perform operations.
-NOT Configurable through the editor, runtime only
+Enabled through either code or via the Registered Service Provders configuration
 * Systems - Unique managers with the ability to have multiple providers for different platforms.
 Configurable through profiles in the Editor

 ## Custom Services